Lichyo/CyCube/README.md

 ## Cube Setup
 - Manual input: Users can manually input colors to set up the cube.
-- Automatic setup: Using OpenCV for color recognition to automatically set up the cube (lower accuracy).
+- Automatic setup: Using OpenCV for color recognition to automatically set up the cube

 ## Model Extension
 - A button at the bottom displays the unfolded 2D view of the cube.
-- Clicking elsewhere returns to the main view.

 ## Educational Mode
 1. Students can manually input colors to set up the cube.